 The coverage used for waiver must meet or exceed the coverage provided by the school.

-Any policy used to waive insurance must be in effect no later than September 1st, 2017.
+Any policy used to waive insurance must be in effect no later than September 1st, 2018 for fall and February 1st for new spring students only.

 Contact your private insurance company to see how it covers you at school.